HuRider/COSMOS/_docs/system_class.md

 ## Programming System

 Almost all custom COSMOS code needs to interact with System as it provides access to the COSMOS command and telemetry.
-The System clas is implemented as a [singleton](https://en.wikipedia.org/wiki/Singleton_pattern) which basically means there is only one instance of the class.
+The System class is implemented as a [singleton](https://en.wikipedia.org/wiki/Singleton_pattern) which basically means there is only one instance of the class.
 This makes sense because COSMOS can only have a single instance which controls access to its internal state.

 ### System.commands